JASARE-RHUL/FINAL-YEAR-PROJECT-Signature-Schemes/DIARY.md

 The latter part of the week saw me wrapping up the refactoring of the SignView and VerifyView domain objects by creating a unified SignatureBaseView class.
 This significantly reduced code duplication and streamlined handling across different signature views.
-I then conceptualized a new feature:
+I then conceptualised a new feature:
 Multi-Hash Function Selection for Cross-Parameter Benchmarking, focusing on the specification and management of custom key configurations.